-Today’s article will show you a few yoga poses that can be adjusted to help you regain balance skills after brain injury and relearn proper movement sequencing.
+Today’s article will show you a few yoga poses to help you regain balance skills after brain injury and relearn proper movement sequencing.

 Benefits of Yoga for Brain Injury

-Yoga as a therapy engages both the mind and body, making it ideal for traumatic brain injury patients.
+Yoga is a therapeutic activity that engages both the mind and body, making it ideal for individuals after a traumatic brain injury (TBI).

 The breathing techniques teach people to quiet their minds and focus on their movements, which relieves stress and anxiety.
 This allows the brain to heal itself more efficiently.

-That’s not the only benefit yoga offers TBI patients.
-One study conducted by Purdue University found that patients using adaptive yoga increased their balance by 36% and their lower-extremity strength by 100%.
+That’s not the only benefit that yoga offers patients after a TBI.
+One study conducted by Purdue University found that patients using modified yoga increased their balance by 36% and their lower-extremity strength by 100%.